-If you’re trading penny stocks, you’ve likely heard about market makers’ signals.
-They’re a hot topic with stock traders, no matter the price of the stock.
+If you’re trading penny stocks, you’ve likely heard market makers’ signals.
+They’re a hot topic with stock traders, no matter the stock’s price.
 But are market maker signals real and can they help you make smart trades?
 Keep reading to find out!

 Many retail investors and day traders believe that market makers communicate through a series of signals.

 There are some indications that these signals exist: they’re made up of a mix of quotes, activities, and order requests.

 Some believe that they significantly impact the market, while other investors argue that they’re not in the first place.